pandrum/album-cover-image-classifier/README.md

 ```

 ## Data Setup
-Ensure your dataset is organized in the following directory structure.
+Ensure your dataset of images is organized in the following directory structure.
 This can be achieved with the [split-folders](https://pypi.org/project/split-folders/) tool:
 ```
 split/
   ├── train/